How To Store Water For Survival Today Not Tomorrow

 I feel like I need to tell my readers to store water today.
 Again.
 If you can save the money get some containers to store water and use the suggested EPA approved Water Preserver drops I use you, then you will be set.
 I only use these drops: Water Preserver Concentrate

 Quote from the manufacturer:

-- Use with tap water to store emergency drinking water for 5 years.
-To be used with 55-gallon water storage barrel.
+Use tap water to store emergency drinking water for 5 years.
+To be used with a 55-gallon water storage barrel.

 Bleach or City Water Rotate Every Six Months:

 I am not rotating my water every six months.
 If you use bleach to preserve your water you must remember to rotate the water every six months.
 Here is a link you might like to read on bleach in water storage: Red Cross.Org.